nicholaschiasson/inglix/README.md

 #### Short "a" Vowel (And Others?)

 Depending on a speaker's accent, the words "cat", "bag", and "fan", as well as many other words with the supposed short "a" vowel sound, may all have slightly different sounds.
-The inglix system will not attempt to address these differences, allowing them to exist to support expression of different accents.
+The ingLix system will not attempt to address these differences, primarily due to a lack of letters in the alphabet to form a sensible solution, but also to support expression of different accents.

-You may find other peculiarities like this, perhaps for the other vowel sounds, but according to the Standard Canadian accent, this is pretty much the only one of note.
+You may find other peculiarities like this, perhaps for the other vowel sounds, but according to the Standard Canadian accent, this is pretty much the only one of significant note.

 #### Long "o" Vowel

-Technically, this is a composite phoneme, but inglix will consider it pure for efficiency's sake.
-When vocalizing this sound, during the first part, the mouth shape starts in a unique position (which will not be explicitly identified by an inglix grapheme) before transitioning to the shape the mouth makes for the long "u" vowel sound.
+Technically, this is a composite phoneme, but ingLix will consider it pure for efficiency's sake.
+When vocalizing this sound, during the first part, the mouth shape starts in a unique position (which will not be explicitly identified by an ingLix grapheme) before transitioning to the shape the mouth makes for the long "u" vowel sound.
 Try it yourself and see if you can notice how the mouth changes when pronouncing this sound.
 It is this first position that makes things tricky, because it is (probably) only ever made for this specific combination sound, that is to say before shifting directly to the long "u" vowel sound.
 It is as if English was built to make it uncomfortable or rare for that sound to ever exist without being followed by the long "u" vowel sound.

-One way to address this would be to use a graphene for that part and then combine it with the long "u" vowel graphene.
+One way to address this would be to use a graphene for that first part and then combine it with the long "u" vowel graphene.
 We could do something like "OU".
 However, since, as was mentioned, this "O" only ever comes before "U" anyway, maybe it's preferable to make an exception.
-Toss the "U" and use the "O" to represent this specific composite phoneme, even though in general that goes against the rules which were established above: one letter maps to one pure phoneme.
+Toss the "U" and use the "<nglx>O</nglx>" to represent this specific composite phoneme, even though in general that goes against the rules which were established above: one letter maps to one pure phoneme.

+#### R-Controlled Short "a" Vowel

+Examples "car" and "start" would be spelled "<nglx>kar</nglx>" and "<nglx>start</nglx>" in the current solution...
+While this seems more obvious because it is similar to English, it doesn't seem to be consistent with the actual sound being made.
+The "<nglx>o</nglx>" graphene seems to more closely fit the sound (it's true, say "car" slowly and then say "top" slowly and see how similar they are in sound), but in reality, it is technically a different phoneme.
+The choice is tough for this one, but for now we're sticking with "<nglx>a</nglx>" because it will likely be easiest to understand for everyone.
+This one may change in the future.

 #### R-Controlled Long "o" Vowel

 This one is less obvious, but try saying the words "hope" and "port" slowly and see if you can tell that the "o" sound in there is actually slightly different.
 In "port", the vowel never transitions to that long "u" sound.
 In fact, a different IPA symbol is even used for the first, more long "o" sound as well, but to my (Standard Canadian accent) ear, they sound equivalent.
 As such, this r-controlled long "o" vowel sound does not merit its own unique grapheme.
-Instead it can share with "O", and pretty much everybody should understand.
+Instead it can share with "<nglx>O</nglx>", and pretty much everybody should understand.

 #### "ng"/"nk" Consonants

-It can be said that the "ng" as well as "nk" sounds make a completely different mouth shape compared to the solitary "n" sound, and thus inglix should not use the letter "n" in this composite grapheme.
+It can be said that the "ng" as well as "nk" sounds make a completely different mouth shape compared to the solitary "n" sound, and thus ingLix should not use the letter "<nglx>n</nglx>" in this composite grapheme.
 Rather than the typical "n" sound, which has the front of the tongue touch the top of the mouth, it is the back of the tongue used in these "ng" and "nk" sounds.

 In English, it is incredibly rare to have that back of the tongue "n" sound appear without being followed by a "g" or a "k" sound.
 This is something that comes naturally to English speakers.
-As such, for this case, rather than associating a new letter to the sound for the inglix system, we will trim the fat and leave it up to intuition.
+As such, for this case, rather than associating a new letter to the sound for the ingLix system, we will trim the fat and leave it up to intuition.

 ## Homonyms

-To express homonyms, inglix chooses a unique approach.
-This is where the trivia starts to emerge.
+To express homonyms, ingLix chooses a unique approach.
+This is where the _real_ trivia starts to emerge.

-The inglix dictionary will identify homonyms uniquely by duplicating the first letter of the word for each instance of a homonym.
+The ingLix dictionary will identify homonyms uniquely by duplicating the first letter of the word for each instance of a homonym.

 Take the words "to", "too", and "two", for example.

-In inglix, we might write these as "tU", "ttU", and "tttU", respectively.
-It will be up to you to remember "wic wwic iz wic" (which witch is which).
-However since it is uncommon for there to be more than 3 homonyms for a given sounding word, this approach seems quite clean and elegant being the only case of double letters in all of inglix.
+In ingLix, we might write these as "<nglx>tU</nglx>", "<nglx>ttU</nglx>", and "<nglx>tttU</nglx>", respectively.
+It will be up to you to remember "<nglx>wic</nglx> <nglx>wwic</nglx> <nglx>iz</nglx> <nglx>wic</nglx>" (which witch is which).
+However since it is uncommon for there to be more than 3 homonyms for a given sounding word, this approach seems quite clean and elegant being the only case of double letters permissible in all of ingLix.

 ## Syntax

-The inglix writing system is made for writing English.
+The ingLix writing system is made for writing English.
 Therefore, it works basically the same way!
 However, there are some key differences to take note of!

 ### Casing

-In inglix, you do not capitalize the first letter of a sentence of even those of proper nouns!
+In ingLix, you do not capitalize the first letter of a sentence or even those of proper nouns!
 Every version of a letter, that is to say uppercase and lowercase, is reserved intentionally to express words phonetically.
-This allows for inglix to be much, much simpler than English, and even strip down the alphabet a good deal.
+This allows for ingLix to be much, much simpler than English, and even strip down the alphabet a good deal.

-Perhaps the best way to get started reading and writing inglix is to not think of letters in terms of uppercase and lowercase anymore at all, but rather as a set of unique letters each with a resulting sound (some of which happen to only be accessible via another letter on the keyboard in tandem with the shift key :sweat_smile:)
+Perhaps the best way to get started reading and writing ingLix is to not think of letters in terms of uppercase and lowercase anymore at all, but rather as a set of unique letters each with a resulting sound (some of which happen to only be accessible via a letter on the keyboard in tandem with the shift key :sweat_smile:)

 ### Proper Nouns

-It was just mentioned how proper nouns need not be capitalized in inglix, but in truth, it may serve to confuse people even spelling proper nouns in inglix at all.
+It was just mentioned how proper nouns need not be capitalized in ingLix, but in truth, it may serve to confuse people even spelling proper nouns in ingLix at all.

 It is up to the writer to decide how they wish to spell proper nouns.
-They may choose to lean into inglix and spell proper nouns in good inglix, but it is also perfectly acceptable in an inglix text to spell proper nouns in English, even with the capitalized first letter.
+They may choose to lean into ingLix and spell proper nouns in _<nglx>gud</nglx> ingLix_, but it is also perfectly acceptable in an ingLix text to spell proper nouns in English, even with the capitalized first letter.
 This is not forbidden.

 ### Punctuation